The blood vessels on the retina's surface can

 detailed vision of the world around us, these old circuits

-are still useful, have been preserved by evolution, and
+are still useful, have been preserved by evolution, and are

-are still at work in the human brain.
+still at work in the human brain.

-THE TARGETS OF THE OPTIC
+OF THE OPTIC NERVE

-of the ganglion cells of the retina diverge from
+The axons of some of the ganglion cells of the retina diverge from

 the optic tract to project to structures other than the lateral geniculate nucleus, which is the main